 Man-marking or player/marking is a traditional way of saying each player has one opposition player to mark.

 You keep between your goal and the opposition player to mark another player.
-Make sure they don’t get past you and stay within a yard or two.
+Make sure they don’t get past you and stay within a yard.

 This is typical when you’re a defender or midfielder and especially important for corner kicks.
 The other type of marking is zonal marking, which we’ll look at later.

 As in the example below, each player will not always have an opposition player to mark.
 So they will stay in their zone.

-The numbers on uniforms must be clearly distinguishable.
+The numbers on uniforms must be distinguishable.
 They have to be a different color than the jersey and must be sewn or pressed onto the jersey.

 - Players can wear any number given to them from the team roster.
 The range is normally 1 to 39, but there have been players that have worn number 99.